SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/PromptExecution.md

 18. **Explanation of the report program**

-**Explanation of the Return Policy Summarization**: In the report, ABAP AI SDK APIs are used to execute the prompts maintained in the intelligent scenario.
+**Return Policy Summarization**: In the report, ABAP AI SDK APIs are used to execute the prompts maintained in the intelligent scenario.
 - First, an instance of your intelligent scenario is created.
 - Next, the grounding query is added which is the company name provided in the selection screen.<br>
   This grounding query is passed to grounding module which identifies the relevant document which points to the company name, and returns the entire contents of the file (since the value Max Document Count = 1 is maintained in the Intelligent Scenario Model)